Looking to get bigger and stronger in the gym? If you’re new to strength training, then this is the guide for you.

-This one is mainly about time spent in between lifts, phones have become a god send as well as a hinderance in the gym.
+This one is mainly about time spent in between lifts, phones have become a godsend as well as a hindrance in the gym.
 Consider having a ban on picking up your phone during each exercise or muscle group.

-When training for muscle growth we want to keep our rest periods between sets around the 90 second mark… and thats not long!
-So if we were to get into a converstation on our phones or start searching something, our rest period is quickly over, this then minimises our time under tension and we lose the opportunity for gains.
+When training for muscle growth we want to keep our rest periods between sets around the 90-second mark… and that’s not long!
+So if we were to get into a conversation on our phones or start searching for something, our rest period is quickly over, this then minimizes our time under tension and we lose the opportunity for gains.

 Above your typical training routine, your diet and supplementation will have a massive effect on the amount of size you can put on.